VainlyStrain/Vailyn/README.md

 Example: if the final URL should look like: `https://site.com/download.php?file=<ATTACK>&param2=necessaryvalue`, you can specify `-v https://site.com/download.php` and `-q &param2=necessaryvalue` (and `-p file`, since this is a query attack).

 To perform the bruteforce attack in phase 2, you need to specify 2 dictionaries:
-* FIL, containing filenames only (e.g. index.php)
+* FILES, containing filenames only (e.g. index.php)
-* PATH, containing directory names only.
+* PATHS, containing directory names only.
 Note that each directory entry MUST end with a "/".
 Also, Vailyn will handle directory permutation for you, so you'll need only single directories in a line.

 If the attacked site is behind a login page, you can supply an authentication cookie via `-c COOKIEFILE`.
 If you want to attack over Tor, use `--tor`.